LWM2M

 1. When a shell command is created the corresponding operation status is set to PENDING.
 This means that the corresponding CoAP request has not yet been sent to the device.

-2. The Cumulocity IoT platform processes the shell command.
+2. The Cumulocity platform processes the shell command.
 It sends a corresponding CoAP request to the device and updates the operation status to EXECUTING.

 3. The next status update depends on the response of the device.